 If I use hypnobirthing, can I use pain relief if I need to?

-Tamara, a hypobirthing expert, says: "We never say you can't use the drugs as this is always your choice but we do however find that many attending our classes have already made the decision to avoid pain relieving drugs if possible."
+Tamara, a hypnobirthing expert, says: "We never say you can't use the drugs as this is always your choice but we do however find that many attending our classes have already made the decision to avoid pain-relieving drugs if possible."

-"There isn’t any one right way to labour and this is the same with hypnobirthing.
-It isn't about us telling you what you should or shouldn't do during your baby's birth, but instead you choosing what’s right for you.
+"There isn’t any single right way to labour and this is the same with hypnobirthing.
+It isn't about us telling you what you should or shouldn't do during your baby's birth, but instead, you choose what’s right for you.
 We do recommend that women focus on the best birth possible and being comfortable during that experience because it never makes sense to 'rehearse' a negative outcome.
 But if someone attends a course saying they still want the drugs we wouldn't tell them that was bad."